What is adaptive learning? Definition, examples, and tips

 Example in a school setting:

-In school, a math program might proceed similarly: a student who masters basic arithmetic can attempt more challenging tasks, such as algebraic equations.
+In school, a math program might proceed similarly.
+A student who masters basic arithmetic can attempt more challenging tasks, such as algebraic equations.
 Those who struggle with fractions get additional exercises and clear explanations to solidify the basics.

 3. Real-time feedback